 Can I use the same method to strip all types of paint from wood, regardless of the type of wood or paint?

 Softer woods like pine or cedar may be more prone to damage from aggressive methods like sanding, while harder woods like oak or mahogany may be more resistant.
-Additionally, certain woods may react differently to chemical strippers or heat guns, requiring adjustments in technique or temperature settings.
+Additionally, certain woods may react differently to the active ingredients in paint stripping products or heat guns, requiring adjustments in technique or temperature settings.
 It's essential to choose a method that is compatible with both the type of paint and the wood surface, to avoid damaging the wood whilst effectively removing the paint.
 Conducting a small test in an inconspicuous area can help determine the best approach for your specific combination of paint and wood.

 Is there a specific technique or method that works best for removing multiple layers of paint from wood?

-Methods like chemical stripping or heat guns are often effective for removing multiple layers of paint from wood surfaces.
+Methods like using paint stripping products or heat guns are often effective for removing multiple layers of paint from wood surfaces.
 These methods soften the paint layers, making them easier to scrape away without damaging the wood underneath.

 Are there any environmentally friendly or non-toxic paint stripping methods available for wood surfaces?

-Yes, there are environmentally friendly and non-toxic paint stripping methods available, such as soy-based or citrus-based paint strippers.
+Yes, there are environmentally friendly and non-toxic paint stripping methods available, including water based products.
 These products are biodegradable and safer to use compared to traditional chemical strippers.

 How do I address paint that has seeped into cracks, crevices, or intricate details of the wood?